 - Dropping off and picking up kids from school, taking them to the

 Once you have written down all the tasks you want the maid to do, it

 will help you arrive at many things, including the time for which you

 need to hire the maid and the salary you are ready to offer.
-Helper4U users also get a free template to create and download contracts with the Premium membership.
+Helper4U users also get a free template to create and download contracts with the membership.

 That brings me to the next part of hiring a domestic maid: kinds of